 Nio CEO Li Bin has already preached the car-and-battery separation concept at several public events.

 At the first-quarter financial results meeting, Li Bin said, "Nio's rechargeable, replaceable, upgradeable, battery as a service (BaaS) business model has made significant progress.
-Next, Nio will gradually achieve full car-to-battery separation in the third quarter, as required by the new national policy."
+Next, Nio will gradually achieve full car-to-battery separation in the third quarter, as required by the new national ."

 Nio is the only Chinese EV startup to adopt replaceable battery technology.
 So far, Nio has built 137 battery replacement stations, covering 61 cities across China.